Birth of a New Day

-Birth of a New Day was the breakthrough album of Dream Catalogue and also the first physical release of the label; it is one of the most popular releases associated with the vaporwave genre, as well as one of the most positively received.
-Described as a "cult classic" by an AllMusic editor and as a catalyst of the dreampunk genre by the duo, it became the best-selling album of the genre on the music website Bandcamp.
+Initially launched on CD only, Birth of a New Day was later repressed on vinyl and cassette with help from an Indiegogo campaign.
+The album was praised by critics for its immersive soundscape and the combination of each artist's style.
+It was the breakthrough album of Dream Catalogue and also the first physical release of the label; it is one of the most popular releases associated with the vaporwave genre, as well as one of the most positively received.
+The record is described as a "cult classic" by an AllMusic editor and as a catalyst of the dreampunk genre by the duo.